compose-spec/compose-spec/05-services.md

     service.
   - `service_completed_successfully`: specifies that a dependency is expected to run to successful completion before starting a dependent service.
+- `required`: when `false` Compose only warns you when the dependency service isn't started or available.
+If not defined the default value of `required` is `true`.

 Service dependencies cause the following behaviors: